mhasan004/Play-Share-App/README.md

 ## Authentication via JWT and Refresh Tokens:

   * After successful login, access token and refresh tokens are made.
 Refresh tokens lets the application silently refresh expired JWT given that the refresh token is valid.
-  * **Admin and User's JWTs are created differently:**
+  * **Admin and User's JWTs :**
-    * User access JWT is created using the user's username and signed with the `USER_SECRET_KEY` key.
+    * Access JWT is created using the user's username and signed with the `USER_SECRET_KEY` key or the `ADMIN_SECRET_KEY` depending on if the user is admin or not.
-    * Admin access JWT uses the same process but signs the token using the AES encryption of `USER_SECRET_KEY` with the `ADMIN_SECRET_KEY`.
+    * 10 minute expire time.
-    * Sent to the client in a Authentication Bearer header.
+    * Access JWT is sent to the client in a Authentication Bearer header.
 Client stores the token in memory.
   * **Refresh Tokens & Silent Refresh Procedure**:
-    * Refresh JWT is created using the the user's username and email address and signed with the `REFRESH_TOKEN_SECRET` key.
-It is stored in a database.
+    * Refresh JWT is created using the the user's username signed with the concatenation of `REFRESH_TOKEN_SECRET` key along with either the `USER_SECRET_KEY` or `ADMIN_SECRET_KEY`.
+    * 7 day expire time for the JWT and cookie.
-    * It is stored in httpOnly cookie with `httpOnly=true`, `sameSite: 'strict'`, `secure: true` flags set so that it cannot be accessed by the client.
+    * It is stored in httpOnly cookie with `httpOnly=true`, `sameSite: 'strict'`, `secure: true` flags set so that it cannot be accessed in the client.
-    * If JWT expires, client will send a request to the `/auth/refresh` endpoint along with the httpOnly cookie that contains the refresh token.
+    * If JWT expires, client will send a request to the `/auth/refresh` endpoint.
+The refresh token stored in the httpOnly cookie will also be sent along with the request.
       * If the token is valid and exists in the database, a new refresh token will be created and will replace the old refresh token in the database.
-      * A new access JWT is created and these are sent to the client.
+      * A new access JWT is also created and are sent to the client.

  * <details>
       <summary> SUMMARY </summary>